jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 <div align=center><img src="imgs/v2/32.png" alt="drawing" width="600"/></div>

-The first tab, titled Clocking Options, has parameters related to input clock and clocking features, the input frequency value and range.
-Since the actual clock source is 100 MHz, we will keep the value to default.
+The first tab, Clocking Options, has parameters related to the input clock and clocking features, the input frequency value and the range.
+Since the clock source is 100 MHz, we will keep the value to default.

-The second tab, titled Output Clocks, has parameters which are related to the output clocks and desired frequencies.
-Change the Requested Output Frequency to 1.000 MHz and notice that it shows the frequency in red indicating something is wrong.
-Move the mouse over the same and you will see a popup indicating that the actual frequency range for this device is 4.687 MHz to 800 Mhz.
+The second tab, Output Clocks, has parameters related to the output clocks and desired frequencies.
+Change the Requested Output Frequency to 1.000 MHz and notice that it shows the frequency in red, indicating something is wrong.
+Move the mouse over the same, and you will see a popup indicating that the actual frequency range for this device is 4.687 MHz to 800 MHz.
 Change it to 5.000
 MHz for now.
 We will unclick the **RESET** from the output clock and create an asynchronous reset.

 The third tab, titled MMCM Settings, shows the calculated settings.
-You can check the box and override the values as long as you know what they will do and how they will affect the design.
+You can check the box and override the values if you know what they will do and how they will affect the design.
 We like to see when the clock is stable.

-The fourth tab, titled Port Renaming, allows you to change the port names.
+The fourth tab, Port Renaming, allows you to change the port names.
 We will use the default names.

 The fifth and last tab, titled Summary, shows you the summary.